epeschier/angular-numeric-directive/README.md

 This angular directive prevents the user from entering non-numeric values.

 - There are checks on min and max values.
 When the value falls below the minumum the value is set to the minumum value.
 When the value exceeds the maxiumum, the value is set to the maximum.
+If the limit-min or limit-max attributes are set to false, the min or max values remain untouched.
 - Formatting is done on the blur event; thousand separator and decimal are based on the current Angular locale.
 - The number of decimals can be set.